jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 package on PyPI.org (https://pypi.org/pypi/jupyterlab/json).

-Fetching those information will only happen if the user clicks on the *Agree* button of the notification asking if he wants to be notified by JupyterLab news.
+Fetching those information will only happen if the user clicks on the *Agree* button of the notification asking if they want to be notified by JupyterLab news.
-That choice is stored as a user settings in *Notifications* -> *Fetch news from JupyterLab Council*.
+That choice is stored as a user settings in *Notifications* -> *Fetch official Jupyter news*.
 It can be reverted.

 The plugin can also be disabled by executing: